ppy/osu-wiki/news/2023/2023-02-24-project-loved-february-2023.md

 [![](/wiki/shared/news/2023-02-24-project-loved-february-2023/801653.jpg)](https://osu.ppy.sh/community/forums/topics/1725967)

-[Deftones - Knife Party (Final Sketch Remix)](https://osu.ppy.sh/beatmapsets/801653#taiko) by ::-Kazu-::{ user=920861 } and [Ulqui](https://osu.ppy.sh/users/1263669)\
+[Deftones - Knife Party (Final Sketch Remix)](https://osu.ppy.sh/beatmapsets/801653#taiko) by ::-Kazu-::{ user=920861 } and ::Ulqui::{ user=1263669 }\
 229.1 BPM, 4:41 | 5.72★, 6.94★\
 *description written by ::Horiiizon::{ user=8071438 }*

 Those of you who have been in the community for a few years or participated in tournaments likely already know [Knife Party (Final Sketch Remix)](https://osu.ppy.sh/beatmapsets/801653#taiko) and just how brutal the Dysthymia difficulty is.
-A collaboration between mapping powerhouses ::-Kazu-::{ user=920861 } and [Ulqui](https://osu.ppy.sh/users/1263669), the map features long 1/4 229 BPM patterns with dense and complex 1/6 sections interlaced as well as some very tricky doublet patterns.
+A collaboration between mapping powerhouses ::-Kazu-::{ user=920861 } and ::Ulqui::{ user=1263669 }, the map features long 1/4 229 BPM patterns with dense and complex 1/6 sections interlaced as well as some very tricky doublet patterns.
 For those that find the "tech" aspects of Dysthymia overwhelming, Ulqui's Inner Oni is a perfect fit, as this difficulty features no 1/6 or 1/8 patterning while still being a very good challenge.
 Good luck!

 ## osu!catch

-The osu!catch Loved candidates were chosen by ::Dahcreeper::{ user=6926006 }, [fuhie](https://osu.ppy.sh/users/7620002), ::Kasumi-sama::{ user=6177263 } and [Wesley](https://osu.ppy.sh/users/2407265)!
+The osu!catch Loved candidates were chosen by ::Dahcreeper::{ user=6926006 }, ::fuhie::{ user=7620002 }, ::Kasumi-sama::{ user=6177263 } and ::Wesley::{ user=2407265 }!

 ---